 Bars: Many owners know each other.
 To avoid competing with one another, Happy Hours are staggered.
 These bars serve food.

-- Rincon Beer Company, new in town, try artesan fresh beer!
+- Rincon Beer Company, try artesan fresh beer!
 In Rincon's plaza, and they have food!

 Tamboo Tavern: Beachfront Bar.
 Try their fried calamari.
 This is a great place for sunset beers.
 Friday: live music Saturday: dj’s Happy Hour: 7-9 pm everyday